Positive recurrence of piecewise Ornstein-Uhlenbeck processes and common quadratic Lyapunov functions: Main results

-\begin{theorem} If $\alpha = 0 $ and $ \beta > 0$, then the piecewise OU process $Y$ is positive recurrent and has a unique stationary distribution. \end{theorem}
+\begin{theorem} If $\alpha= 0 $ and $ \beta > 0$, then the piecewise OU process $Y$ is positive recurrent and has a unique stationary distribution. \end{theorem}

-For $\alpha>0$, no quadratic function can serve as a Lyapunov function in the Foster-Lyapunov criterion to prove positive recurrence of the piecewise OU process $Y$, see Appendix \ref{appendix:countereg} for details.
-Despite this fact, still relying on Theorem~\ref{thm:existcqlf}, we overcome this difficulty in Section~\ref{sec:pfofthm3} by constructing a suitable non-quadratic Lyapunov function.
-Specifically, there exists a CQLF $\widetilde L$ for the pair $(-R, -(I-pe')R)$ by Theorem~\ref{thm:existcqlf}, where $\widetilde L$ is given by $\widetilde L(y)=y'\widetilde Qy$ for some $\widetilde Q>0$ and for all $y \in \mathbb{R}^K.$ A suitable approximation to the function $f$, given by for all $y\in \mathbb{R}^K,$
+For $\alpha>0$, no quadratic function can serve as a Lyapunov function in the Foster--Lyapunov criterion to prove positive recurrence of the piecewise OU process $Y$ (see Appendix \ref{appendixcountereg} for details).
+Despite this fact, still relying on Theorem~\ref{thmexistcqlf}, we overcome this difficulty in Section~\ref{secpfofthm3} by constructing a suitable nonquadratic Lyapunov function.
+Specifically, there exists a CQLF $\widetilde L$ for the pair $(-R, -(I-pe')R)$ by Theorem~\ref{thmexistcqlf}, where $\widetilde L$ is given by $\widetilde L(y)=y'\widetilde Qy$ for some $\widetilde Q>0$ and for all $y \in\mathbb{R}^K.$ A suitable approximation to the function $f$, given by, for all $y\in\mathbb{R}^K,$

-provides the desired non-quadratic Lyapunov function in the Foster-Lyapunov criterion to prove positive recurrence of $Y$ when $\alpha>0$.
+provides the desired nonquadratic Lyapunov function in the Foster--Lyapunov criterion to prove positive recurrence of $Y$ when $\alpha>0$.
 Note that, in queueing terminology, the vector $y-p(e'y)^+$ relates to the customers in service, and not to those in the buffer.
 We therefore need the extra term $(e'y)^2$.
-Applying Proposition~\ref{prop:expergo} with the same non-quadratic Lyapunov function yields exponential ergodicity of $Y$ for $\alpha>0.$ We use a smooth approximation of $f$ as a Lyapunov function in the Foster-Lyapunov criterion of Proposition~\ref{prop:prec} instead of using $f$ directly since $f \notin C^2(\mathbb{R}^K)$.
+Applying Proposition~\ref{propexpergo} with the same nonquadratic Lyapunov function yields exponential ergodicity of $Y$ for $\alpha>0.$ We use a smooth approximation of $f$ as a Lyapunov function in the Foster--Lyapunov criterion of Proposition~\ref{propprec} instead of using $f$ directly since $f \notin C^2(\mathbb{R}^K)$.
 This leads to the following result.

-\begin{theorem} If $\alpha >0$, then the piecewise OU process $Y$ is positive recurrent and has a unique stationary distribution.
+\begin{theorem} If $\alpha>0$, then the piecewise OU process $Y$ is positive recurrent and has a unique stationary distribution.
 Moreover, $Y$ is exponentially ergodic. \end{theorem}